MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 # Convert ML models to ONNX with WinMLTools

-[WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) to convert ML models to ONNX format to use with Windows ML.
-By default, WinMLTools converts models to ONNX **version 1.2.2**.
+[WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) to convert ML models to ONNX format to use with Windows ML.
+By default, WinMLTools converts models to ONNX with opset 7 of ONNX namespace (ai.onnx).
 WinMLTools currently supports conversion from the following frameworks:

 - Apple CoreML
+- Keras
-- scikit-learn (subset of models convertible to ONNX)
+- scikit-learn
+- lightgbm
 - xgboost
 - libSVM
-- Keras
+- Tensorflow (experimental)

-To learn how to export from other ML frameworks, take a look at [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.
+To learn how to export from other ML frameworks, take a look at [ONNX tutorials](https://github.com/onnx/tutorials) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) on GitHub.

 In this article, we demonstrate how to use WinMLTools to:

 - Convert CoreML models into ONNX
 - Convert scikit-learn models into ONNX
+- Convert tensorflow models into ONNX
+- Convert onnx models to linearly quantized ONNX models
+- Convert floating point models to 16-bit floating point precision models
 - Create custom ONNX operators
-- Convert floating point models

 ## Install WinMLTools